dthor/dthor.github.io/publications/publications.md

 ### IN REVIEW
 ***
-[3] **Thornbrugh, D. J.**, D. M. Infante and Y. Tsang. _In Review_.
+[2] **Thornbrugh, D. J.**, D. M. Infante and Y. Tsang. _In Review_.
 Regional trends of biodiversity indices: differences in natural landscape and human land use on stream fishes.
 Journal of Biogeography.

-[2] **Thornbrugh, D. J.**, S. G. Leibowitz, R. A. Hill, M. H. Weber, A. R. Olsen, J. E. Flotemersch, J. L. Stoddard and D. V Peck. _In Review_.
-Mapping Watershed Integrity for the Conterminous United States.
-Ecological Indicators.

 [1] Bellmore, R. A., J. E. Compton, J. R. Brooks, E. W. Fox, R. A. Hill and **D. J. Thornbrugh** _In Review_.
 Relative importance of anthropogenic sources and internal sinks for nitrogen concentration in US national streams and rivers.
 Proceedings of the National Academy of Sciences.

 ### PUBLICATIONS - In Press
 ***

+[14] **Thornbrugh, D. J.**, S. G. Leibowitz, R. A. Hill, M. H. Weber, Z. C. Johnson A. R. Olsen, J. E. Flotemersch, J. L. Stoddard and D. V Peck.
+2018.
+Mapping Watershed Integrity for the Conterminous United States.
+Ecological Indicators.
+85:1133-1148 [doi.org/10.1016/j.ecolind.2017.10.070](https://doi.org/10.1016/j.ecolind.2017.10.070)

 [13] Hill, R. A., E. W. Fox, S. G. Leibowitz, A. R. Olsen, **D. J. Thornbrugh** and M. H. Weber.
 2017.
 Predictive Mapping of the Biotic Condition of Conterminous-USA Rivers and Streams.
 Ecological Applications.
 [DOI: 10.1002/eap.1617](http://onlinelibrary.wiley.com/doi/10.1002/eap.1617/abstract)